Incident Details

 Camacho told the U.S. Press Freedom Tracker he noticed a pattern of Los Angeles Police Department officers obscuring their identities at protests by shining lights into cameras and refusing to disclose their badge numbers.
 Camacho filed a request under California’s Public Records Act seeking a full roster of LAPD officers and their personnel headshots in October 2021, having had success earlier that year with a similar request in Santa Ana.

 In January 2022, the department responded that it could provide the roster but not the photographs, as they weren’t digitized.
-Camacho filed a lawsuit challenging that refusal, and the City of Los Angeles ultimately gave him the images on Sept.
+Camacho filed a lawsuit challenging that refusal, and the city ultimately gave him the images on Sept.
 16 as part of a settlement agreement.
 The city provided Camacho a printed roster of sworn officers, a flash drive containing 9,310 officers’ photos and a letter explaining that officers working in undercover assignments had been excluded from the disclosures.

 Camacho said that approximately two months after he received the files, activist group Stop LAPD Spying Coalition contacted him about sharing the records.